bfox9900/CAMEL99/README.md

 Optional Binary Programs
 ------------------------
-We have also added KERNEL99 which is a minimal system running in 40 column text mode.
+In the BIN folder we have added KERNEL99 which is a minimal system running in 40 column text mode.
+There is also MULTICAM a TI-99 program binary that includes the GRAPHICS library and the multi-tasking code.
+Multicam is required to load the SPRITE demo program.

 Multitasking Version
 --------------------